A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Introduction

-However, the high variability of cloud-server workload \cite{chen2019towards} \cite{10.1145/3308560.3316466} makes workload prediction challenging.
-Statistical methods and neural-network-based methods are two mainstream workload prediction methods.
-The former ones require the time series to satisfy strong mathematical assumptions and are not robust when predicting highly variable workload \cite{chen2019towards}.
-For example, the classical statistic method, ARIMA \cite{calheiros2014workload}, requires the time series to be stationary after difference and shows dissatisfied results when predicting highly variable workload \cite{chen2019towards}.
-The neural-network-based methods are more suitable to predict highly variable workloads, but they are vulnerable to data imbalance between heavy workload and common one (i.e. the heavy workload is much more uncommon \cite{9178492}).
-To demonstrate this, we present statistics of the heavy workload proportion of different datasets in Tab. \ref{peakCount}, where the heavy workload is defined as the workload greater than the average workload plus one standard deviation for each machine.
-It has also been proven that the data imbalance between heavy workload and common workload impairs the former's accuracy \cite{10.1145/3292500.3330896}.
-As an empirical example, Fig. \ref{fig:Accuracy}-Fig. \ref{fig:peakPred} shows the overall prediction accuracy and heavy-workload prediction accuracy of some prevailing methods (ARIMA \cite{calheiros2014workload}, LSTM with attention (LSTMa) \cite{zhu2019novel}, Informer \cite{zhou2021informer}, Learning based Prediction Algorithm for cloud workload (L-PAW) \cite{chen2019towards}, LSTM and GRU) on Alibaba2018 dataset, where the heavy-workload predicted error is nearly twice as large as the overall predicted error.
-The inaccurate prediction will not only reduce the utilization of cloud servers but also bring SLA violations, as it provides wrong information to the scheduler.
+However, the high variability of cloud-server workload \cite{chen2019towards,10.1145/3308560.3316466} makes workload prediction challenging.
+For time-series forecasting methods that rely on periodicity information \cite{guo2019attention,chen2019gated,lv2018lc,yao2019revisiting}, they usually assume fixed and known periodic length, which is not in line with dynamic cloud environments where periodic patterns vary across services and over time.
+Those SOTA methods that do not highly rely on periodicity \cite{wu2022timesnet,das2024decoder,jin2023time,goswami2024moment,zhou2023one,shi2024time,DBLP:conf/icml/LiuZLH0L24} show better generalization performance than those do so.
+However, they are vulnerable to data imbalance between heavy workload and common one and have been reported much lower performances on rare heavy workload burst \cite{9178492,10.1145/3292500.3330896}.
+As an empirical example, Fig. \ref{fig:Accuracy}- \ref{fig:peakPred} show the overall prediction accuracy and heavy-workload one of some prevailing methods (ARIMA \cite{calheiros2014workload}, LSTM with attention (LSTMa) \cite{zhu2019novel}, Informer \cite{zhou2021informer}, Learning based Prediction Algorithm for cloud workload (L-PAW) \cite{chen2019towards}, LSTM and GRU), where the latter's error is nearly twice as large as the former's error.
+However, accurately predicting heavy workloads is more important than predicting regular ones, because errors in heavy-workload prediction are more likely to cause SLA violations than those in normal-load prediction, as they provide misleading information to the scheduler during workload bursts.

-To predict overall workload and heavy workload accurately, we propose a \textbf{Pe}riodic-\textbf{P}erceived Workload Prediction \textbf{Net}work (\mn), which supports the prediction of highly variable workload with the rarely-occurring heavy workload. \mn\ mainly improves the prediction accuracy in two aspects: 1) using the periodically recurrent patterns to guide the workload prediction and 2) using an \emph{Achilles' Heel Loss Function}\footnote{Achilles' Heel originates from Greek mythology and is the fatal weakness of the hero Achilles}, which pays more attention to the under-fitting part to offset the negative influence of data imbalance.